 |02 August 2018||Crew / Passenger Deaths|

 On August 2, 2018, a 35-year-old male crew was reported overboard while the liner was navigating in Sitka Sound (near Biorka Island).
-The man (Rezan Monteroso, from Philippines) started working on the ship just 5 days ago.
-He was last seen onboard at ~6 pm, and was reported missing after not showing up for work.
+The man (Rezan Monteroso, from the Philippines) started working on the ship just 5 days ago.
+He was last seen onboard at ~6 pm and was reported missing after not showing up for work.
 The crew made an extensive shipboard search.
 USCG was notified at ~9 pm.
 It commanded the vessel to turn around toward its last known position for search and rescue.
-An USCG helicopter crew was deployed at ~1 am (Aug 3) to search the area.
+A USCG helicopter crew was deployed at ~1 am (Aug 3) to search the area.
 USCG reported high winds (45 mph / 70 kph), heavy fog and 10-ft / 3 m waves.
 The liner was released and continued toward Victoria BC.
 The body was not found.

 The accident occurred during 7-day "Alaskan Explorer" cruise (itinerary July 29 - Aug 5) roundtrip from homeport Seattle to Juneau, Hubbard Glacier, Sitka, Ketchikan, and Victoria BC (Canada).